iambrianreich/common-service-providers/src/readme.md

 on.!

 ## Requirements
-* [Composer](https://getcomposer.org/) must be installed to pull project dependancies.
+* [Composer](https://getcomposer.org/) must be installed to pull project dependencies.
 * PHP 7.2 or higher.

 ## Installation